 \subsection{Datasets}

-In order to evaluate the effectiveness of our data cleaning approach, we conduct experiments on three datasets: \textit{Panthaplackel et al., 2020}~\cite{acl20}, \textit{Liu et al., 2020}~\cite{ase20}, \textit{Panthaplackel et al., 2021}~\cite{aaai21}.
-Table \ref{tab_data} describes the basic statistics of these three datasets.
-These datasets contain both old and new comment-code pairs that are considered to have potential update relationships.
-The inputs for these datasets include old comment, old code, and new code, while the output is the updated new comment.
+\lqy{ To evaluate the effectiveness of our data cleaning approach, we conduct experiments on two datasets: \textit{Panthaplackel et al., 2020}\cite{acl20} and \textit{Panthaplackel et al., 2021}\cite{aaai21}.
+Table~\ref{tab_data} summarizes the key statistics of these datasets.
+Both datasets consist of paired old and new comment-code examples that potentially exhibit update relationships.
+The input to the model includes the old comment, old code, and the modified new code, while the expected output is the updated comment. }